insthync/unity-rest-client/README.md

 # unity-rest-client
-A simple rest client for Unity
+A simple REST client for Unity